 Phil and Kate have a baby boy named Jake.
 They hire a baby-sitter, Camilla, to look after Jake and she becomes part of the family.
-The Sheridan's friend and neighbor, Ned, takes a liking to Camilla and asks her out.
+The Sterling's friend and neighbor, Ned, takes a liking to Camilla and asks her out.
 She refuses, but Ned follows her and discovers that she is not quite human.
-Camilla discovers that she has been followed and Phil is pursued.
+Camilla discovers that she has been followed and Ned is pursued.
 He leaves a desperate message for Phil and Kate which reveals that Camilla has special plans for baby Jake.Written by

 firstname.lastname@example.org and email@example.com

-There are two versions of "The Guardian": the theatrical cut, credited to Friedkin, and a modified cut, credited to Smithee.
-The Smithee cut has never been released on home video or DVD and has only been shown on cable.
+There are two versions of "The Guardian": the theatrical cut, credited to William Friedkin, and a modified cut, credited to "Alan Smithee".
+The Alan Smithee cut has never been released on video but has been shown on cable.
 It includes new scenes including another scene in the hospital; different dream sequences; a scene of the nanny waking the wife up and alternate angles for other scenes.
 Also, the ending of the cable cut is different and omits much of the gore.
 See more »

 I always enjoy a good splatter flick and while I wouldn't necessarily call The Guardian a "good" film, it sure as hell is an entertaining one.
 The plot's pretty silly, with Jenny Seagrove as Camilla, a newly hired caretaker of a young couple's (Dwier Brown and Cary Lowell) infant son.
 Camilla appears to be the perfect nanny, sweet and loving, but actually, she's a Druid who needs the baby to prolong her immortal life, or something to that effect (the movie really didn't explain too much, and if you think I gave anything away by mentioning her as a Druid, the opening subtitles already state that info).
 She's also got a weird relationship with a big tree in the forest.